Agenda

 Closing the gap: Creating an innovative, just and reliable legal ecosphere for AI

-As AI outpaces existing legal structures, the challenge isn’t just regulation—it’s relevance.
+As AI outpaces existing legal structures, the challenge isn’t just regulation, but relevance.
 Building a legal environment that fosters innovation while ensuring justice and reliability requires more than compliance: it calls for vision, adaptability, and cross-sector alignment.

 Lunch Break